Not necessarily. A vegetarian diet is not inherently a weight-loss diet, but rather a lifestyle choice.

-It is true, however, that adults and children who follow a vegetarian diet are generally leaner than nonvegetarians.
-This may be because a vegetarian diet typically includes less saturated fat and emphasizes more fruits, vegetables, whole grains and plant-based proteins — foods that are more filling and less calorie dense.
+It is true, however, that adults and children who follow a vegetarian diet are generally leaner than those who follow a nonvegetarian diet.
+This may be because a vegetarian diet typically emphasizes more fruits and vegetables and includes whole grains and plant-based proteins — foods that are more filling, less calorie dense and lower in fat.

-The basics of achieving and maintaining a healthy weight are the same for vegetarians and nonvegetarians: Eat a healthy diet and balance calories eaten with calories burned.
+Whether you avoid or eat meat or animal products, the basics of achieving and maintaining a healthy weight are the same for all people.
+Eat a healthy diet and balance calories eaten with calories burned.

 - Position of the Academy of Nutrition and Dietetics: Vegetarian diets.
 Journal of the Academy of Nutrition and Dietetics.
 2015;115:801.

 - Tuso PJ, et al. Nutritional update for physicians: Plant-based diets.
 The Permanente Journal.
 2013;17:61.

 - Vegetarian diets.
 American Heart Association. http://www.heart.org/HEARTORG/GettingHealthy/NutritionCenter/Vegetarian-Diets_UCM_306032_Article.jsp.
 Accessed May 4, 2015.

 - Demory-Luce D, et al. Vegetarian diets for children. http://www.uptodate.com/home.
 Accessed May 4, 2015.